-After passing the evaluation test, participants will receive a RoSPA-approved certificate via email to download.
+After passing the evaluation test, participants will receive a RoSPA assured certificate via email to download.

 The responsibility to protect the environment in the UK falls to the relevant Government Ministries.
 They are advised and supported by statutory bodies, such as Natural England, Natural Resources Wales, Scottish Natural Heritage, and the Northern Ireland Environment Agency.